shrinerb/shrine/doc/direct_s3.md

 * Only for single uploads
 * No JavaScript needed

-An alternative to the previous strategy is generating a file upload form that submits synchronously to S3, and then redirects back to your application.
-For that you can use `Shrine::Storage::S3#presign`, which returns a [`Aws::S3::PresignedPost`] object, which has `#url` and `#fields`:
+An alternative to the previous strategy is generating a file upload form immediately when the page is rendered, and then file upload can be either asynchronous, or synchronous with redirection.
+For generating the form we can use `Shrine::Storage::S3#presign`, which returns a [`Aws::S3::PresignedPost`] object, which has `#url` and `#fields` methods:

 ```erb
 <% presign = Shrine.storages[:cache].presign(SecureRandom.hex, success_action_redirect: new_album_url) %>